waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **DIG GLITCH (CRITICAL):** Using DIG as a field move in the Olivine Lighthouse dead-end room causes a game-breaking glitch, corrupting all player data.
 Avoid using DIG as a field move until further testing.

 ## 3. Main Quest & Active Leads
-- **Primary Objective:** Find the 'special medicine' to heal the sick Ampharos at the top of the Olivine Lighthouse.
+- **Primary Objective:** Deliver the SECRETPOTION to Jasmine at the Olivine Lighthouse.
 - **Legendary Beasts:** Suicune, Raikou, and Entei have been awakened in the Burned Tower.
 The Sage in the Tin Tower has asked me not to enter.
 - **Stolen Pokémon (Cianwood):** A Rocker's Pokémon was stolen.
 I am currently safekeeping his SHUCKIE.
 - **Moomoo Farm:** The Miltank is sick and requires a specific item named 'BERRY'.
 Other named berries do not work.